 - The MMU recommends that the market efficiency process be eliminated because it is not consistent with a competitive market design.
 (Priority: Medium.
 First reported 2019.
-Status: Not adopted.) - The MMU recommends that, if the market efficiency process is retained, PJM modify the rules governing cost/benefit analysis, the evaluation process for selecting among competing market efficiency projects and cost allocation for economic projects in order to ensure that all costs, monitoringanalytics.com/Filings/2012/IMM_Comments_ER12-1177-000_20120312.PDF>.

-38 The MMU has discussed this recommendation in state of the market reports since 2016 but Q3, 2019 was the first time it was reported as including increased congestion costs and the risk of project cost increases, in all zones are included in order to ensure that the correct metrics are used for defining benefits.
+Status: Not adopted.) - The MMU recommends that, if the market efficiency process is retained, PJM modify the rules governing benefit/cost analysis, the evaluation process for selecting among competing market efficiency projects and cost allocation for economic projects in order to ensure that all costs, including increased costs to load and the risk of project cost increases, in all zones are included in order to ensure that the correct metrics are used for defining benefits.
 (Priority: Medium.
 First reported 2018.
 Status: Not adopted.)